What is the best OTC for Hemorrhoids?

 Wash hands before and after application.

-Contain witch hazel, a natural astringent that helps tighten irritated tissue, reduce minor bleeding, and soothe burning and itching.
+Contain witch hazel, a natural astringent that helps tighten tissue, reduce minor bleeding, and soothe irritation.
+They provide gentle cooling relief and are especially helpful after bowel movements.

 Pharmacist Tips